 The assessment panels and the Council also prefer to be in a position to fully fund the proposals they are evaluating.
 Each panel works within a limited budget, and very large proposals can substantially affect a panel's ability to fund projects at the full value requested.
 To overcome this, the Council has introduced a maximum amount per application, which differs between panels.
 There is no minimum.
-Note that the total maximum is a strict cap.
-Amounts applied for may vary from year to year, as long as the total does not exceed the maximum amount over 3 years.
+Note that the maximum total amount is a strict cap..
+Amounts applied for may vary from year to year, as long as the total amount over 3 years is no greater than the maximum total amount.

-The maximum amounts for the 2022 funding round year are as follows:
+The maximum amounts for the 2023 funding round year are as follows: